-In some cases, people contract this bacteria and have no symptoms throughout life.
-Saliva, feces and dental plaque transmit this bacteria.
+In some cases, people contract this bacteria and have no symptoms throughout their life.
+Saliva, feces, and dental plaque transmit this bacteria.

-Especially important is that ingesting food or water that is contaminated, a virus, or contact with an infected animal can transmit campylobacter.
+Especially important is that ingesting food or water that’s contaminated, a virus, or contact with an infected animal can transmit Campylobacter.

 - The incubation period is from one week to almost one month.

-- Symptoms go from a fever to vomiting, diarrhea and stomach upset.
+- Symptoms go from a fever to vomiting, diarrhea, and upset stomach.

 9. Neisseria gonorrhaeae

 Some dangerous infections are contagious by means of sexual contact.
-That is the case with this bacteria.
+That’s the case with this bacteria.

 - As its name indicates, this microbe can cause gonorrhea.

-- However, simple antibiotics such as ampicillin or penicillin can arrest this disease if detected in time.
+- Simple antibiotics such as ampicillin or penicillin can stop this disease if detected in time.